ahx/openapi_first/README.md

 ### Coverage

+> [!NOTE]
+> This is a brand new feature. ✨ Your feedback is very welcome.

 This feature tracks all requests/resposes that are validated via openapi_first and get return an overal coverage value.
 If all of your described requests/responses have been validated successfully at least once, your coverage is 100%.
 By checking your validation coverage you can avoid API drift where your API description describes requests/responses differently than your implemention works.